refinedev/refine/README.md

 [![how-refine-works](https://refine.ams3.cdn.digitaloceanspaces.com/website/static/img/diagram.jpg)](https://refine.dev)

-## What is refine?
+## What is Refine?

-**refine** is a meta **React** framework that enables the rapid✨ development of a wide range of web applications.
+**Refine** is a meta **React** framework that enables the rapid✨ development of a wide range of web applications.

 From internal tools to admin panels, B2B apps, and dashboards, it serves as a comprehensive solution for building any type of **CRUD** application.

-refine's internal hooks and components simplify the development process and eliminate repetitive tasks by providing industry-standard solutions for crucial aspects of a project, including **authentication**, **access control**, **routing**, **networking**, **state management**, and **i18n**.
+Refine's internal hooks and components simplify the development process and eliminate repetitive tasks by providing industry-standard solutions for crucial aspects of a project, including **authentication**, **access control**, **routing**, **networking**, **state management**, and **i18n**.

-**refine** is _headless by design_, thereby offering unlimited styling and customization options.
+**Refine** is _headless by design_, thereby offering unlimited styling and customization options.

 ## What do you mean by "headless" ?

-Instead of being limited to a set of pre-styled components, **refine** provides collections of helper `hooks`, `components`, `providers`, and more.
+Instead of being limited to a set of pre-styled components, **Refine** provides collections of helper `hooks`, `components`, `providers`, and more.
 Since business logic and the UI are completely decoupled, you can customize the UI without constraints.

-It means that **refine** just works _seamlessly_ with any _custom designs_ or _UI frameworks_.
+It means that **Refine** just works _seamlessly_ with any _custom designs_ or _UI frameworks_.
 Thanks to it's headless architecture, you can use popular CSS frameworks like [TailwindCSS](https://tailwindcss.com/) or even create your own styles from scratch.

-refine also provides integrations with [Ant Design](https://ant.design/), [Material UI](https://mui.com/material-ui/getting-started/overview/), [Mantine](https://mantine.dev/), and [Chakra UI](https://chakra-ui.com/) to get you started quickly.
+Refine also provides integrations with [Ant Design](https://ant.design/), [Material UI](https://mui.com/material-ui/getting-started/overview/), [Mantine](https://mantine.dev/), and [Chakra UI](https://chakra-ui.com/) to get you started quickly.
 These libraries are a set of components that are nicely integrated with the headless `@refinedev/core` package.

 ### Headless in Routing

-For the routing, refine's headless approach shines too.
+For the routing, Refine's headless approach shines too.
 It doesn't tie you to a single routing method or library.
 Instead, it offers a simple routing interface with built-in integrations for popular libraries.

-This means you can use refine seamlessly on different platforms like React Native, Electron, Next.js, Remix, etc. without any extra setup steps.
+This means you can use Refine seamlessly on different platforms like React Native, Electron, Next.js, Remix, etc. without any extra setup steps.

-## 🔥 Try refine
+## 🔥 Try Refine

-refine's [browser-based app scaffolder](https://refine.dev/#playground) lets you create refine app by making step-by-step selections directly in your browser
+Refine's [browser-based app scaffolder](https://refine.dev/#playground) lets you create Refine app by making step-by-step selections directly in your browser

 You can choose the libraries and frameworks you want to work with, and the tool will generate a downloadable boilerplate code for you.